nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 =====================

 The Asset Tracker v2 application has a modular structure, where each module has a defined scope of responsibility.
-The application makes use of the :ref:`app_evt_mgr` to distribute events between modules in the system.
+The application makes use of the :ref:`app_event_manager` to distribute events between modules in the system.
 The Application Event Manager is used for all the communication between the modules.
 A module converts incoming events to messages and processes them in a FIFO manner.
 The processing happens either in a dedicated processing thread in the module, or directly in the Application Event Manager callback.